IbrahimElshafey/ResumableFunction/_Docs/_ToDo.md

+# ToDo
 * Mixed event types
-* Add event puiblishing mecanism
+* Add event puiblishing mechanism
 	* EventProvider will provide events to the engine
+	* Use https://github.com/Cysharp/MessagePipe to send events to the engine
 * Implement WaitEvents and WaitFirstEvent methods
 * Implement WaitSubWorkflow,WaitSubWorkflows,and WaitFirstSubWorkflow